Does Stopping Smoking Really Take Willpower? Absolutely Not!

 They use phrases like “24 hour craving protection” but this is so untrue as smokers do not need 24 hour nicotine.
 Most can actually go 8 or 9 hours every night without a cigarette and the apparent trauma not smoking should cause, is not even bad enough to waken them from their sleep.

 Using willpower to quit smoking is just like dieting.
-If you stop eating food that you love, you feel deprived and this food then becomes more precious not less precious.
+If you quit eating food that you love, you feel deprived and this food then becomes more precious not less precious.

 It’s the same with smoking – If you believe there is some genuine pleasure in smoking – when you quit you will feel deprived.